BobMadison/SDGoldBadgeChallenges/README.md

 5. Show Concert Totals
 6. Add an Event

+I seeded the Outings challenge with 20 outings, five of each type.
+This was to help me see if five outings showed up on each of the menu selections 2, 3, 4, and 5.

 I didn't do any error checking.
 On Challenge #1, I did quite a bit more than was required.

 This was a great assignment.
 Even though I have a lot of programming experience, I learned a great deal.